History Check App -Frequently Asked Questions

 - Other Points of Interest (from Alberta Big Icons to Bird Observatories to antique stores)

 - Recreation (from skate parks to ski hills to golf courses to trails)

-- Camping & Lodging (from Provincial Parks, to Bed & Breakfasts to lodging in smaller communities)
+- Parks, Camping & Lodging (from Provincial Parks, to Bed & Breakfasts to lodging in smaller communities)

-- Travellers Service (from fuel along the route, to general stores and anything needed to explore the area)
+- Travel Services (from fuel along the route, to general stores and anything needed to explore the area)

 To obtain seed money for the History Check project, FHNAS has, and continues to, approach all of the governing organizations north of, or including the Yellowhead Highway.
 These include Municipalities, Towns, Cities, Villages, First Nations, and Metis Settlements.

 We are asking for a suggested donation of $5,000 from each of the organizations with the stipulation that we are willing to work within their budgets to accommodate their size, and financial status.

 We are also asking for donations through our Go Fund Me Campaign or those wishing to support our efforts can mail a check to FHNAS PO Box 118, Smith, AB T0G 2B0.
 The third option for donation is to send an Email Money Transfer to firstname.lastname@example.org supplying the security question and password in a separate email.

 Friends of Historical Northern Alberta Society is a registered not-for-profit society registered in the province of Alberta.
 As such we continue to apply for grants through various government agencies.